RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 - In order to play the game I need to be able to:
     1. See a board of tiles that I can flip.
     2. Be able to flip two tiles to see which picture is behind them.
-    3. If the pictures match, the tiles need to remain flipped.
+    3. If the pictures match, the tiles need to remain flipped, and the score needs to change.
     4. If the pictures don't match, the tiles flip back.
     5. I then need to select two more tiles to flip and find the remaining matching pairs.
     6. Every time the game is run, it needs to have a random layout.
     7. Nice to have: scaling difficulty, by having more or less tiles on the board.
     8. Nice to have: a scoreboard, at least for individual players.
 An all time highscore board, and a scoreboard for friends might also be nice.
 - To see my own scores, I will click on "My high scores" in the navbar.
+This will take me to a page with my highscores.
 - To see all high scores, I will click on "Alltime high scores" in the navbar.
+This will take me to a page with alltime highscores.
 - To see the scoreboard for me and my friends, I will click on "High scores with friends."
+This will take me to a page with my friends' and my highscores.

     - Screenshots related to this user story: